Click above to listen to this podcast episode. Below is the transcript for Student-Centered World Podcast Episode 24: “Determining Teacher Timing“

 Hey friends, hope you are doing well.
 Welcome to another week of the Student-Centered World podcast.
 Hope you had a great week and have some fun things planned coming up.
-Today might actually help you with those plans when it comes to school.
+Today might actually help you with those teacher timing plans when it comes to school.
 So, in today’s podcast, I’m going to talk all about scheduling for the crazy, if you will.
 So, typically, we kind of have an idea of how we want our lessons to play out, how we want to schedule them, whether you believe in backward design, or you go day by day, or you just plan out your lessons by week.

 Everybody sort of has a system on how that works.
 But lately, when you’re adding in the digital elements or the online elements or half the kids are on Zoom, and the other half is in the classroom or whatever scenario you have before you, it gets a little bit tricky to figure out the best way to schedule that is benefiting all of your students.
 So, when all of this first started happening, and obviously what our school year was going to look like changed.

-Now, there are so many people out there, and I’m not even going to get into this because it frustrates me that says that we’re doing our kids such a disservice right now, and they’re falling so far behind.
+Now, there are so many people out there, and I’m not even going to get into this because it frustrates me that says that we’re doing our kids such a disservice right now, and they’re falling so far behind with our teacher timing.
 Honestly, that couldn’t be further from the truth.
 We’re the ones that set the benchmarks, we’re the ones that decide what is appropriate or not and if the systems are in place in the classroom, especially kind of with what I’m going to talk about today, nobody should be falling behind.

 Welcome to the Student-Centered World podcast where we talk about all things hands-on teaching and keeping your energy and sanity in the classroom.
 This teacher turned consultant is making it her mission to help as many teachers as possible become the best version of themselves and keep their passion for teaching on fire.
 It’s her hope that we never forget why we desire to have a passion for educational progress.
 This is Student-Centered World, and this is Jenn Breisacher.